alexfernandez/alexfernandez.github.io/2019/high-speeds.md

 That record has not been topped since 1969.
 In less than 50 years flying humans breached three steps in our scale, from 100 m/s to 10 km/s, and none since!
-Which is a bit sad.
+Which if you ask me is a bit sad.

 #### 100 km/s